chadbailey59/pipecat-runner/README.md

 # Deploy FastAPI on Render

-Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render.
+Use this repo as a template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) service on Render that can start bots on Pipecat Cloud.

 See https://render.com/docs/deploy-fastapi or follow the steps below: